mongodb/docs-realm/source/examples/generated/react-native/v12/models.snippet.define-one-to-many.ts.rst

        properties: {
          _id: 'objectId',
          name: 'string',
-         // A manufacturer that may have many cars
+         // A manufacturer that may have many LinkedCar objects
          cars: 'LinkedCar[]',
        },
      };